 - 121.5MHz emergency key

 Those who would prefer a handheld radio that only has the communication channels will be pleased with what this unit brings to the table.
 This actually operates very similarly to the NAV & COM channels handheld radio from Icom that is listed above.
 It has the same IP57 waterproof rating, and it also offers 6-watts of power.
-You’ll also be able to enjoy that long operating time due to the 2350mAh lithium-ion battery.
+You’ll also be able to enjoy that long operating time due to the 2350mAh lithium-ion battery (and rapid charger).

 This comm-only handheld radio gives users 5-watts of output power.
 The full-dot matrix display looks impressive, and it keeps visibility high in most conditions.
 This unit offers you 800mw of loud audio output.
 It is also 8.33kHz narrow band compatible.

-7. Yaesu FTA-250L Handheld VHF Airband Transceiver (Comm Only)
+7. Yaesu FTA-250L Handheld VHF Airband Transceiver (Communication Only)

 - 5W TX output